rileys/coach_booking/README.md

-# BetterUp Full Stack Engineer Interview Project
+# Full Stack Engineer Interview Project

 Prototype for a web application for scheduling an appointment.